By Simon Karpen — Taos Practice Leader

 For small-data problems, much of the software is custom-written and domain-specific.
 For big-data, this is no longer true; the commercial and HPC/research worlds are one and the same.
-Column oriented NoSQL data stores, Object storage, and of course a wide variety of Hadoop implementations now play a critical role.
+Column-oriented NoSQL data stores, Object storage, and of course a wide variety of Hadoop implementations now play a critical role.
 Many of these big-data problems rely on the ability of tools like Hadoop to parallelize I/O; we’re moving from a CPU-bound world to an I/O bound world.
-Thanks to open source, there’s a great deal of tool improvement and cross-polination between the commercial and research spheres.
+Thanks to open-source, there’s a great deal of tool improvement and cross-pollination between the commercial and research spheres.

 Another development that also parallels Silicon Valley is the rise of the cloud.
 Substantial research is happening on public clouds such as AWS, and many organizations are building private clouds with OpenStack or Eucalyptus.
 In the past, the HPC community built its own tools for infrastructure management; now many of these clouds are managed using common configuration management software such as Chef.
 Again, there’s a great deal of cross-pollination, shared development, and shared improvement to tools and ideas.

-Finally, disk is officially the new tape.
+Finally, the disk is officially the new tape.
 Many BigData tools (including Hadoop) are designed to read and write data on disks in a linear fashion, to ensure adequate performance with cost-effective commodity storage.
-For workloads requiring random access, solid state storage of course rules the roost.
-For these workloads, an Atom based system with a SSD can outrun a traditional many-core workstation/server platform with spinning disks.
+For workloads requiring random access, solid-state storage, of course, rules the roost.
+For these workloads, an Atom-based system with an SSD can outrun a traditional many-core workstation/server platform with spinning disks.